Spectral Time

 Girardoni’s art has been shown in galleries and museums worldwide, including at the 54th Venice Biennale, Italy, the Ludwig Museum, Germany, The Harvard Art Museum, Cambridge, MA, The Austrian Cultural Forum, New York, as well as at TED2014 in Vancouver, British Columbia.
 More recently, Girardoni presented a survey exhibition titled Sensing Singularity at Lévy Gorvy, London.
 Girardoni has been featured and reviewed nationally and internationally, including in The New York Times, The Wall Street Journal, The L.A.
 Times, ArtNews, Art in America, and Sculpture, among others.
 Girardoni is the recipient of numerous awards, including the 2019 Francis J. Greenburger Award for exceptional merit and contribution to the world of art.
 Girardoni (born in 1967, Austria) emigrated to Southern California in the early 1980s.
 The artist studied at Bowdoin College and the M.I.T.
 Media Lab.
 Girardoni currently lives and works in Los Angeles, CA.

-Harriet Bourne Girardoni has collaborated on works and projects to expand the studio’s multi-disciplinary approach since 2013.
-Actively cross-pollinating with practitioners from various fields, including scientists, technologists, architects, performing artists, and philosophers, she explores how art can impact the future of humanity through new ways of seeing and being, in concert with an ethically grounded evolution of sensory technology.
+Since 2013, Harriet Girardoni has collaborated on works and projects to expand the studio’s multidisciplinary approach.
+Actively cross-pollinating with practitioners from various fields, including scientists, technologists, architects, performing artists, and philosophers, she explores how art can impact humanity’s future through new ways of seeing and being in concert with an ethically grounded evolution of sensory technology.
 Harriet Girardoni holds a BA in Fine Art and Psychology from Wellesley College and an MA in Clinical Psychology from Pepperdine University.

 In-situ Art + Architecture